jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 symbol in its cost (even if it also has other symbols in its cost).

+## Black Panther
+Set: MCU Heroes\
+**Bulletproof**\
+Black Panther Black Panther’s **Bulletproof** power prevents enemy characters with from [Range] striking him.
+It doesn’t matter if Black Panther is attacking or defending, or if it’s a melee attack or ranged attack.
+As long as a character has it can’t strike him.

 ## Blob (MC)
 Set: Crossover\
 **Boing**\